mr-chew/mr-chew.github.io/_posts/2022-8-4-Restaurant-Mgmt-System.md

 The `Kitchen` class also inherit from the `Staff` class.
 The `Kitchen` class can view the customer order and manage the inventory of the ingredients they used.

-The `Customer` can add item and remove item to the order before submitting.
+The `Customer` class can add item and remove item to the order before submitting.
 In addition they can create table reservation request and amend it.

 The `Menu` class contains information about the item on the restaurant menu.
 The `Inventory` class contains information to keep track of the ingredients used by the restaurant to prepare the food.